seumasmorrison/hebtools/README.md

 In the case of a Datawell Waverider buoy the buoy data directory containing year subfolders must be passed to the load method of the **parse_raw** module which then iterates through the years.
-To call the module you can use the code below:
+Below is some example code ( from an IPython terminal session with comments interspersed ) for parsing the example data, then interrogating the files produced from the process:

 ```python
 In [1]: from hebtools.dwr import parse_raw